Ann Barnes (police commissioner): "Meet the Police Commissioner" documentary

-In May 2014, a major controversy developed over a fly-on-the-wall television documentary Barnes agreed to take part in.
+In May 2014, a major controversy developed over a fly-on-the-wall television documentary in which Barnes agreed to take part.
 Meet the Police Commissioner was broadcast on Channel 4 on 29 May 2014 and was widely perceived to be a public relations disaster.
 The programme was described as "farcical" and "car crash television" and Barnes herself was labelled as "bumbling" and compared to David Brent.
 She was criticised by members of her scrutiny body, the Police and Crime Panel, who described taking part in the documentary as "ill-advised" and said it brought the "whole force into disrepute."

-Kent Police distanced themselves from the programme and the Chairman of the Kent Police Federation said that Barnes had turned Kent Police into "a laughing stock".
+Kent Police distanced itself from the programme and the chair of the Kent Police Federation said that Barnes had turned Kent Police into "a laughing stock".
 Barnes said that "it was never my intention to draw adverse publicity to the excellent work being carried out by officers and staff in often very difficult circumstances".

 2016 election

-On 12 March 2016, Barnes announced in a blog post that she would not be re-standing for another term.
-She stated "I am content that I have delivered what I said I would...Fifteen years service in this intense and all-consuming role is probably long enough," she said, adding that Kent Police was in "a very strong and sustainable position for the future".
+On 12 March 2016, Barnes announced in a blog post that she would not be standing reelection.
+She stated "Fifteen years – including, since 2012, service in this intense and all-consuming role – is probably long enough, and I am content that I have delivered what I said I would", adding that Kent Police was in "a very strong and sustainable position for the future".

-Barnes left the role on 12 May 2016, when the new PCC, Matthew Scott, was sworn in.
+Barnes retired on 12 May 2016, when the new PCC, Conservative Matthew Scott, was sworn in.

-Post Police and Crime Commissioner

-Barnes left the role on 12 May 2016 and entered retirement.